-- □ Sharing of communal food is prohibited. - Optional-Describe other measures (e.g. providing senior-only hours):

-- A copy of this protocol is posted at all public entrances to the facility. - □ Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face covering, etc.). - □ Signage is posted at each public entrance of the facility to inform all employees and visitors that they should: Avoid entering the facility if they have a cough or fever. - □ Online outlets of the workplace (website, social media, etc.) provide clear information about hours, required use of face coverings, policies in regard to making appointments, and other relevant issues.

-- Services that are critical to the customers/clients have been prioritized. - □ Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for visitors who have mobility limitations and/or are at high risk in public spaces.

-Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol:
+Sharing of communal food is prohibited.
+Optional-Describe other measures (e.g. providing senior-only hours): MEAGURES THAT COMMUNICATE TO THE RURL IS D. MEASURES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances to the facility.
+Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face covering, etc.).
+Signage is posted at each public entrance of the facility to inform all employees and visitors that they should: Avoid entering the facility if they have a cough or fever.
+Online outlets of the workplace (website, social media, etc.) provide clear information about hours, required use of face coverings, policies in regard to making appointments, and other relevant issues.
+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the customers/clients have been prioritized.
+Transactions or services that can be offered remotely have been moved on-line.
+Measures are instituted to assure access to goods and services for visitors who have mobility limitations and/or are at high risk in public spaces.
+A Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+You may contact the following person with any questions or comments about this protocol: siness Phone number: e Last rised: